Kong/docs.konghq.com/src/kubernetes-ingress-controller/guides/allowing-multiple-authentication-methods.md

 ## Testing connectivity to Kong

-This guide assumes that `PROXY_IP` environment variable is set to contain the IP address or URL pointing to Kong.
+This guide assumes that the `PROXY_IP` environment variable is set to contain the IP address or URL pointing to Kong.
 If you've not done so, please follow one of the [deployment guides](/kubernetes-ingress-controller/{{page.kong_version}}/deployment/overview) to configure this environment variable.